rancher-sandbox/rancher-desktop/docs/development/obs.md

 # Tips for Working with OBS

+This document is intended for those who are getting started with OBS, and those who may not be familiar with how to best use it and what some pitfalls to avoid are when using it.

 ## Getting Started

 While OBS has a web interface that appears, at first blush,